toast-riot/toast-riot/README.md

 ## Not really sure where my life is going honestly.
-Could really use some help.
+Could really use some help?

-- I’m currently working on finding what to do?
-- I’m currently learning too many languages at once.
-C or Java?!?
-- I’m looking for help with
+I’m in high school, and I spend 3-6 hours programming per day.
+I know Python really well, I can get stuff done in Javascript, currently learning Arduino, maybe I'll move onto C. I don't know what I want to do for a job, but some sort of programming.